Skip to main content

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Pest Control Business startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($38,400 median startup cost), South Carolina has comparable costs for a Pest Control Business.
+South Carolina is one of the more affordable states for launching a Pest Control Business, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($38,400 median startup cost), South Carolina offers lower costs for a Pest Control Business.

 StateEst.
 CostLLC Fee